 - What light specifically?

-All of the studies on the topic of muscle light therapy, and indeed the light therapy field in general, use either LEDs or lasers, both of which seem to be equally effective, with minor variations in parameters.
+All of the studies on the topic of muscle light therapy, and indeed the light therapy field in general, use either LEDs or lasers, both of which seem to be equally useful, with minor variations in parameters.
 This type of energy efficient, heat free, and specific wavelength lighting technology is required for muscle light therapy for various reasons.

 As the muscles are deep within the body, high doses of light must be applied to the skin in order for a reasonable dose to reach the actual muscle tissue.
 If a less specific lighting technology such as heat lamps, ‘infrared bulbs’, incandescents and other broad spectrum lights are used for the same purpose, a truly ridiculous amount of energy would have to be applied to skin to ensure the muscles receive a good dose, resulting in severe overexposure.
 Using these types of lights at a range that gives a good power density of the penetrative 700-850nm wavelengths would also burn the skin almost immediately.